 For the GDPR, as a recruitment software provider networx are the Processor, and our clients are the Controller.

 However if a client uses networx recruitment services to manage vacancies, then networx are the Processor and the client and networx are the joint Controllers.

 Any data breach (including Cyber Attacks) must be reported within 72 hours.
 Failure to report a breach within the 72-hour deadline could face a penalty of up to 2% of their annual worldwide revenue, or €10 million, whichever is higher.

 If an organisation does not follow the basic principles for processing data for example they fail to get consent from candidates to process their data or don’t provide candidates with the option to delete their information the fines can be even bigger.
 The data protection authority can issue penalties of €20 million or 4% of your global annual turnover, whichever is greater.

-This document has been created to provide HR departments with the information they need to ensure that their recruitment processes are compliant with the forthcoming GDPR, due to come into force 25th May 2018.
+The above information has been created to provide HR departments with the information they need to ensure that their recruitment processes are compliant with the forthcoming GDPR, due to come into force 25th May 2018.

-The information provided is the document is based on our own understanding of the new legislation and the potential impact that this will have on the way organisations recruit and the software they use to process/ store candidate data.
+The information provided in the document is based on our own understanding of the new legislation and the potential impact that this will have on the way organisations recruit and the software they use to process/ store candidate data.